 In a pinch I use any glass container* I have on hand and a BPA plastic lid (which of course doesn’t go in the microwave).

 - Ground flax helps estrogen balance (bye bye hot flashes and bloat)

 - Before long sustained lower intensity exercise (all-day hikes)

 - Before longer endurance exercise

 - Pre-weight training

-- After days of heavier training
+- After days of heavier training or long endurance exercise

 - Between hard days of training

 Have breakfast with the Flipping 50 retreat attendees!